yannicklevederpvtl/spring-cloud-config-credhub/README.md

 }
 ```

+##### Secrets distribution to many apps
-A secret stored using a path beginning with application/ will be made available to all apps that retrieve CredHub configuration from the Config Server instance
+A secret stored using a path beginning with `application/` will be made available to all apps that retrieve CredHub configuration from the Config Server instance

 ```
 cf config-server-add-credhub-secret configserver application/default/master/mysecret '{"config-demo-service.stringsampleproperty": "mysecretpropertyfromcredhub"}'